Child Tenant Request Process

 - If you cancel your paid subscription plan and Auth0 downgrades your child tenant to the free plan, you'll lose access to features (as outlined in pricing) available to paid plans.

 Request a Child Tenant

-Please use the Auth0 Support Center to request that a child tenant be created for you.
+Please use the Auth0 Support Center to request that a child tenant be assigned for you.
+The new child tenant has to be created before the request is submitted.
 Requests must be made at least five business days in advance of your desired implementation date.

 Please include the following information with your request:

 - The name of the paid Auth0 tenant to which the child tenant will be linked

 - The name of the new Auth0 child tenant

 Alter Your Tenant's Subscription Plan